jalpp/Liquid/README.md

 ## Engine Algorithm

-Lise is aroung beginner engine, who can play two main openings Hippo defense and King's Indian Defense(Attack).
+Lise is a beginner engine, who can play two main openings Hippo defense and King's Indian Defense(Attack).
 Even though Lise can play openings well, it plays middlegames and endgames like a beginner player via using random legal chess moves.